Moses gives Israel final words of warning and blessing.

 Moses Passes the Torch

-Moses' attendant Joshua is appointed as the new leader.
-His purpose completed, Moses travels up Mount Nebo, sees the Promised Land, and dies at 120 years old.
+Moses’ attendant Joshua is appointed as the new leader.
+Moses travels up a mountain to look at the Promised Land from a distance, and there he dies.